ccxt/ccxt/CONTRIBUTING.md

 ### Pending Tasks

 Below is a list of functionality we would like to have implemented in the library in the first place.
-Most of these tasks are already in progress:
+Most of these tasks are already in progress,implemented for some exchanges, but not all of them:

 - Unified OHLC(v) series
 - Unified fetchTrades (public)